Conno732/MultiplayerJavaScriptGame/README.md

 - [ ] Player can obtain key and use it to exit
 - [ ] Multiplayer -> set up a hunter/survivor game
 - [ ] Win or lose screen is presented accordingly at end of game
+- [ ] Vision is obscured in places not within line of sight
 - [ ] AI hunter/survivor to play alone

 More features and ideas to come.